 "The end of animal suffering requires the ascendance of both vast concern and vast ability"

 - Rain Jordan

 While we as a society continue to make great progress in technology and most other fields, the field of animal welfare lags sorely behind.
 Too many pets face a life of abuse, neglect, or abandonment.
 Protect Them All offers enduring programs to improve the lives of animals and their humans.

 Develop and provide services to improve protection of companion animals (specifically but not exclusively canines), help elevate their well-being and status in society, and increase lifesaving without the use of coercion, intimidation, force, pain, or fear-leveraging methods and tools.
 PTA’s public awareness & education programs seek to decrease abuse, harm, abandonment, and neglect and increase care, safety, and well-being.

-We view “rescue” as more than the act of taking an animal in; it is equally important as a principle that guides myriad practices leading to safe, well, and happy animals.
+We view “rescue” as more than the initial act of taking an animal in; it is equally important as a principle that guides myriad practices leading to safe, well, and happy animals.
 Protect Them All therefore offers programs aimed at lasting--that is, lifelong--lifesaving via the protection of companion animals, active (as opposed to passive), comprehensive education of their humans, and elevation of their societal status.
 Each of our projects is one star in a constellation of humane, anti-aversive education, training, and emotional/behavioral literacy programs for companion canines and their humans.
 Through these, we work toward a day when the revolving doors of suffering and surrender are replaced with completely capable forever homes.